huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `admin_pass` - (Optional, String) Specifies the administrative password to assign to the instance.

-* `key_pair` - (Optional, String, ForceNew) Specifies the name of a key pair to put on the instance.
-The key pair must already be created and associated with the tenant's account.
-Changing this creates a new instance.
+* `key_pair` - (Optional, String) Specifies the SSH keypair name used for logging in to the instance.

+* `private_key` - (Optional, String) Specifies the the private key of the keypair in use.
+This parameter is mandatory when replacing or unbinding a keypair and the instance is in **Running** state.

 * `system_disk_type` - (Optional, String, ForceNew) Specifies the system disk type of the instance.
 Defaults to `GPSSD`.
   Changing this creates a new instance.